md861/HypFEM/README.md

     * step size in time for finite differences,
     * total number of timesteps,
     * number of plots to be stored, etc.
- * *pellib.f90* - This file allows to specify the boundary sources as well as any sources inside the domain.
+ * *pellib.f90* - This file allows to specify the boundary sources as well as any sources (`FZ`) inside the domain.
  * *pellib_DIC.f90* - Modify this file to specify initial conditions.
  * *ln_norm.f90* and *proslib.f90* - These two files are used to specify the analytical solution (if available) for the computation of normed errors and plotting of analytical values over mesh, respectively.

+## Usage:
+All the files should be in the same folder.
+Open a terminal in the code folder, and type the following for:
+* Compilation: `./CleanNCompile`
+* Run: `./femSolver`

+The terminal then outputs the time step currently being processed, with the error in numerical solution if the analytical solution is available.

 ## Example files:
- An example *dat* file that has a 2D mesh with 4-th order elements is located in the "Example" folder.
-The Paraview plots of the mesh and an example numerical solution for a progressive plane wave with Neuman boundaries solved over this mesh, are also available.
+An example *dat* file that has a 2D mesh with 2-nd order quadrilateral elements (generated with [Gmsh](https://gmsh.info/)) is located in the [Example/10pi_p2](https://github.com/md861/HypFEM/tree/main/Example/10pi_p2) folder.
+The Paraview plots of the mesh and an example numerical solution for a progressive plane wave with Neuman boundaries and a non-zero (sinusoidal) source solved over this mesh, are shown as animated gifs at the beginning of this read-me file.

 ## References
 <a id="1">[1]</a>